Apollo Sunshine: Albums

 The band released their first album, Katonah, in 2003 on SpinART records.
-The album was recorded in Katonah, New York in a barn which the band converted into a studio, and produced by Andy Edelstein, a professor at Berklee.
+The album was recorded in Katonah, New York in a barn which the band converted into a studio, and produced by Andy Edelstein, a professor at Berkeley.
 The first single, "I Was on the Moon", was released in 2003.

 The New York Times described their sound as "bouncy 60's-style melodies crack wide open, breaking into outbursts of pummeling and feedback before jumping back into the tune.
 It's all neatly and cleverly plotted, but with a looming chaos that's anything but nostalgic."

 The band released their second album Apollo Sunshine in 2005.
 In November 2005, it was named to the Amazon.com Best of 2005: Editors' Picks in Rock list at number 5 and the band was featured in Rolling Stone as an "Artist to Watch".
 Several Boston alternative weeklies declared Apollo Sunshine the best Boston band in their 2005 year-end issues.
 In 2006, Apollo Sunshine toured with The Slip and Sam Champion en route to SXSW.

 Their third album, Shall Noise Upon, was released on vinyl and as a digital download on August 5, 2008.
 It was released on CD September 2, 2008.

 The band has been inactive since 2010.